auxfuse/hackathon-git-labs/basic.md

 - After you have added yourself to the `community.json` file, you can now view the project in preview mode to see your card added to the website.
     - Depending on your IDE/Editor of choice, there are a few ways to do this.
 Most IDEs/Editors will have a built in preview option.
 If you are unsure, a quick google search on how to do this for your editor is the best course of action.

-### **Git and The Pull Request**
+### **3. Git and The Pull Request**
+---
 - Add all your work to the branch using `git add .`, using the terminal/command line in your IDE/Editor.
 - Commit it using `git commit -m "meaningful commit message here"`.
-- Push your work using `git push`. 👋 And say goodbye....because now it's time to go to our Forked Repository in our Github account 😁.
+- Push your work using `git push`. 👋 And say goodbye to your IDE/Editor for now....because now it's time to go to our Forked Repository in our Github account 💻😁.
     - At this stage, if you didn't earlier, you might be reminded to set the branch as the current trackable option.
 In that case just run `git push -u origin branch-name`. 🌿🌳 Don't worry, the terminal is very good and will tell you if it needs to be set or not.

 We are almost there!